micahkepe/micahkepe.github.io/blog/content/ingenious-algorithms/index.md

 - Shazam has been used to identify over 50 billion songs since its launch in 2002.
 - The most Shazamed song of all time is "Dance Monkey" by Tones and I, which has been identified over 36.6 million times.
 - Shazam's algorithm can identify a song in as little as 1 second, even if the audio quality is poor or there is background noise.
-- Shazam has been used for more than just identifying songs.
-In 2014, the app was used to identify the sounds of illegal logging in the Amazon rainforest as part of a campaign to combat deforestation.
 - Shazam's co-founder Avery Wang is also an accomplished classical pianist and has performed at Carnegie Hall.

 ## Conclusion